-If you are a prospective graduate student with prior background (projects, courses, work experience) in embedded computing systems and/or computer communications and networking, then send me a brief email with a resume as plain text or PDF file attachments.
-I will not open any attachment other than plain text or PDF.
-Please don't spam me with multiple emails.
-Spamming will only ensure a negative evaluation of your application by me.
-I will respond to your email if I am interested in your background.
+If you are a prospective Ph.D. student with prior background (projects, courses, work experience) in embedded computing systems and/or computer communications and networking, then send me a brief email with a resume as plain text or PDF file attachments only.
+Please only contact me once with the required documents in the specified format.
+I will respond to your email if I think you might be a good candidate.
 Otherwise, please assume that it is not the right fit and I wish you the best in your endeavors.
 Please understand it is not humanly possible for me to reply to every email I receive from prospective students.

 If you are already at UCLA and want to explore joining NESL to do Ph.D. thesis or M.S. project or thesis, then come and talk to me.
 Usually I consider taking students only after they have been at UCLA for a quarter or two so that I have some concrete basis to evaluate your performance.
-In particular I'd encourage you to take one of my graduate courses EE202A (embedded systems) or EE206A (wireless systems).
-The projects in these courses will give you an idea of what will it be like to be in NESL and will give me an idea of your reserch potential.
-I do expect a good GPA (3.8 or higher) in the EE/CS graduate courses.
+In particular I'd encourage you to take one of my graduate courses ECEM202A/CSM213A (embedded systems) or ECE209AS (Special Topics in CES).
+The projects in these courses will give you an idea of what will it be like to be in NESL and will give me an idea of your research potential.
+I do expect a good GPA (3.8 or higher) in the ECE/CS graduate courses.
 Please note that while I fund my Ph.D. students as Graduate Student Researchers, I am unable to offer such funding for M.S. students.

-I do take some undergraduate student researchers in my lab as summer interns, 199 students, and as research aides.
-I only consider students who have a solid GPA (3.8 or higher), some advanced undergraduate coursework in relevant topics (courses such as EE16C, EE116D, EE116C, CS111, CS118, EE113/113L), and preferably some project experience.
+I do take some UCLA undergraduate student researchers in my lab as summer interns, 199 students, and as research aides.
+I only consider students who have a solid GPA (3.8 or higher), some advanced undergraduate coursework in Computer Engineering or Computer Science, and preferably some project experience.
 Usually the best time to start is as you enter your final year of undergraduate studies.

-Contact me if you wish to explore post-doc opportunities in NESL.
+Contact me via email if you wish to explore post-doc opportunities in NESL.
 In your email please include your CV in PDF format as well as a sample of a couple of your key publications.
-You must have a Ph.D. from one of the top research universities in EE or CS in North America or Europe, a high-quality dissertation with a good set of publications, excellent written and oral communication skills, and seeking a post-doc to do new research and not just churn papers on your previous work.
+You must have a Ph.D. from one of the top research universities in ECE or CS, a high-quality dissertation with a good set of publications, excellent written and oral communication skills, and seeking a post-doc to do new research.